nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

         [0, 5].
 Otherwise a `IndexError` exception is thrown.

     .. versionchanged:: 1.2.0
-        removed the ``reset`` parameter.
+        Removed the ``reset`` parameter

         Addresses assigned to pipes will persist until changed or power to the nRF24L01 is discontinued.

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.open_rx_pipe